WenzheBenjaminTan/wenzhebenjamintan.github.io/_posts/2018-05-01-matrix-analysis.md

 A set $S$ is said to be closed if it contains its boundary.
 We can see that a set is closed if and only if its complement is open.

 A set that is contained in a ball of finite radius is said to be bounded.
-A set if compact if it is both closed and bounded.
+A set is compact if it is both closed and bounded.

 Compact sets are important in optimization problems.